Methoxyflurane: History

 Miller and his team continued to develop organofluorine chemistry after the end of World War II and methoxyflurane was made in 1948.

 In 1968, Robert Wexler of Abbott Laboratories developed the Analgizer, a disposable inhaler that allowed the self-administration of methoxyflurane vapor in air for analgesia.
 The Analgizer consisted of a polyethylene cylinder 5 inches long and 1 inch in diameter with a 1 inch long mouthpiece.
 The device contained a rolled wick of polypropylene felt which held 15 milliliters of methoxyflurane.
 Because of the simplicity of the Analgizer and the pharmacological characteristics of methoxyflurane, it was easy for patients to self-administer the drug and rapidly achieve a level of conscious analgesia which could be maintained and adjusted as necessary over a period of time lasting from a few minutes to several hours.
 The 15 milliliter supply of methoxyflurane would typically last for two to three hours, during which time the user would often be partly amnesic to the sense of pain; the device could be refilled if necessary.
 The Analgizer was found to be safe, effective, and simple to administer in obstetric patients during childbirth, as well as for patients with bone fractures and joint dislocations, and for dressing changes on burn patients.
 When used for labor analgesia, the Analgizer allows labor to progress normally and with no apparent adverse effect on Apgar scores.
 All vital signs remain normal in obstetric patients, newborns, and injured patients.
 The Analgizer was widely utilized for analgesia and sedation until the early 1970s, in a manner that foreshadowed the patient-controlled analgesia infusion pumps of today.
 The Analgizer inhaler was withdrawn in 1974, but use of methoxyflurane as a sedative and analgesic continues in Australia and New Zealand in the form of the Penthrox inhaler.
 During 2020 trials of methoxyflurane as an analgesic in emergency medicine were held in the UK.

+In 2021, Oslo University Hospital and Innlandet Hospital Trust in Norway initiated a study showing that inhaled methoxyflurane is as effective as intravenous morphine for acute moderate to severe pain.
+The study was published in The Lancet.
+As of 2026, the fire service in Nordre Land Municipality has implemented the use of methoxyflurane inhalers for pain relief in cases of acute injury as part of its first-responder medical services.